 - Lower healthcare costs for insurers, health plans and hospitals.

 - Increased revenue streams for physicians.

-Whether your practice and patient panel are large or small, we invite you to contact us and learn more about how MR3’s approach and unique service help achieve these outcomes, and how we can help you streamline and automate remote patient monitoring and chronic care management while successfully reducing acute episodes of chronic health conditions.MR3 will either charge the healthcare payer a per-member/per-month fee to access the MR3 service and support network or will charge the provider to assist them with billing a CPT code for the service.
+Whether your practice and patient panel are large or small, we invite you to contact us to learn more about MR3’s approach and unique service can help achieve these outcomes, and how we can help you streamline and automate remote patient monitoring and chronic care management while successfully reducing acute episodes of chronic health conditions.MR3 will either charge the healthcare payer a per-member/per-month fee to access the MR3 service and support network or will charge the provider to assist with billing the correct CPT codes for the service.
 Either way, MR3 will provide the devices to monitor the patient’s physiologic parameters, daily monitoring services, a robust support team, customer service access and a rapid response alert to the member’s clinical care team.